TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 Cursor pauses per second, a proxy for reading depth and attention.

-Based on Huang (2011) and Schoemann (2021), pauses correlate with fixation and cognitive engagement.
-A high pause rate suggests the user is reading or deliberating, not just scanning.
+Based on Huang (2011), pause rate correlates with reading attention and visual fixation.
+A high pause rate suggests the user is reading carefully rather than scanning.

 click to expand